Michael-xoxo/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly :
 This file executes a script that displays the current directory contents in long format, grouped numerically and show hidden files starting with .

+6-firstdirectory :
+This file executes a script that creates a directory in the /tmp directory